-Invoice factoring for apparel companies is the process of selling your outstanding invoices to a factoring company (also known as a “factor”) in exchange for cash up front.
+Invoice factoring for apparel companies is the process of selling your outstanding invoices to a factor company in exchange for cash up front.
 This unlocks immediate cash flow from the invoices you’ve already billed to your customers, instead of waiting 30-90 days for payment.
 The factor typically advances between 80-90% of the total invoice value.
 Once the invoice is paid by your apparel customer, the factor will release the remainder to your business, minus a small factoring fee (typically 1-5%).

 Why Factoring Works Well for the Apparel Industry

 Apparel companies face long payment terms, high receivables and general cash flow issues required to maintain payroll and manufacturing operations.
 Because your customers are billed after completion or delivery of the work provided, they are an ideal fit for a factoring company.